BRILLIANT. BOLD. EFFECTIVE.

 Statistics for Petitions for Writs of Certiorari

 As an initial matter, the Colorado Supreme Court will only accept certiorari review for around 100 cases per year.
-Notably, over 1,000 petitions for writ of certiorari get filed each year.
+Notably, over 1,000 petitions for writ of certiorari are filed each year.
 Accordingly, the Colorado Supreme Court accepts certiorari review in less than 10% of cases.

 Additionally, cases that went to oral argument had longer timelines to